hyperflow-wms/hyperflow/README.md

 * Look at example functions invoked from workflow tasks in the `functions` directory

 ##Workflow model
-HyperFlow provides simple yet expressive abstractions for constructing a workflow.
-Basically there is only one abstraction in HyperFlow: a workflow **Task**.
+HyperFlow provides simple yet expressive abstraction for constructing a workflow.
+Basically this abstraction contains only one construct: a workflow **Task**.
 A task has:
 * **Input ports** which consume signals,
 * **Output ports** which emit signal,
 * a **Function** is invoked from the task which transform data inputs into data outputs.